robjohncolson/box/assets/pdfs/unit8/pdf-to-json-prompt-claude.md

       "description": "Normal distribution curve with right-tail shaded to represent P(residual > 8 cm)" }

+    // NEW ➜ For chi-square distribution curves (right-skewed gamma family):
+    "chartType": "chisquare",
+    "dfList": [1, 3, 6, 10, 20],   // Degrees of freedom for each curve (order matters)
+    "labels": ["A", "B", "C", "D", "E"],  // Optional legend/series labels; default "df = k" "overlay": true,               // true → render ALL curves in one chart (default); false → supply separate charts "chartConfig": {
+      "xAxis": { "min": 0, "max": 35, "tickInterval": 5, "title": "χ²" },
+      "yAxis": { "title": "Density" },        // Usually implicit; include if PDF shows it "gridLines": { "horizontal": false, "vertical": false }, "description": "Five chi-square curves with increasing degrees of freedom – skew diminishes as df grows" }

+    // Notes:
+    //  • Omitting dfList and giving a single "df" (number) also works for one curve.
+    //  • The renderer computes the chi-square PDF dynamically via a gamma-function approximation.
+    //  • Provide at least x-axis limits so the curves match the PDF image's window.
+    //  • Use labels when the PDF calls curves A-E, etc.; otherwise they default to "df = 4", etc.

     // For number line diagrams (interval ticks along a single axis):
     "chartType": "numberline",
     "ticks": [